Central Arkansas hosts Southeast Missouri State following Martin’s 29-point game - WTOP News

 Conway, Arkansas; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Southeast Missouri State faces Central Arkansas after Rob Martin scored 29 points in Southeast Missouri State’s 87-82 loss to the Chattanooga Mocs.
+BOTTOM LINE: Southeast Missouri State visits Central Arkansas after Rob Martin scored 29 points in Southeast Missouri State’s 87-82 loss to the Chattanooga Mocs.

+Central Arkansas finished 5-10 at home a season ago while going 9-23 overall.
+The Bears averaged 72.2 points per game last season, 13.1 on free throws and 24 from deep.

 Southeast Missouri State finished 1-14 on the road and 9-22 overall a season ago.
-The Redhawks averaged 67.0 points per game while allowing opponents to score 73.5 last season.
+The Redhawks averaged 5.7 steals, 2.5 blocks and 11.6 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.